West Ham boss Moyes, two players test positive for coronavirus

-LONDON, United Kingdom, Sep 22 – West Ham manager David Moyes and Hammers players Issa Diop and Josh Cullen have tested positive for the coronavirus, the Premier League club announced on Tuesday.
+London, United Kingdom, Sep 22 – West Ham manager David Moyes and Hammers players Issa Diop and Josh Cullen tested positive for the coronavirus just before the Premier League club’s 5-1 win over Hull in the League Cup on Tuesday.

-West Ham’s medical team were informed of the test results while Moyes and his squad were at the London Stadium preparing for Tuesday’s League Cup third round tie against Hull.
+West Ham’s medical team were informed of the test results while Moyes and his squad were at the London Stadium preparing for the third round tie.

+Diop and Cullen had been named in the West Ham team and both had to withdraw from the line-up.

 “The manager and both players immediately left the stadium and returned home,” a West Ham statement said.